minakshikalambe/unit3_Project_Lybrate.com/README.md

 <br>
 GoodKart is Lybrate’s endeavour to deliver the best of the best Health care products at your doorstep.
 GoodKart brings to you a vibrant mix of health products, both from reputed international brands to local Indian brands.

-I worked on this project during unit-4 construct week at Masai School with the help of other three team members.
+I worked on this project during unit-3 construct week at Masai School with the help of other three team members.

 ## Tech stack used in this project

-Javascript, HTML, CSS , MongoDB , Postman , Node.js
+Javascript, HTML, CSS .

 ## Important Links
 <a href="http://librate.netlify.app/">Netlify</a>